Sumit22vas/Simple-MongoExpressCrud/README.md

 Just uncomment the CRUD operation code in App.js File.
-It doesn't have any UI all operations can be viewed in console.
+It doesn't have any UI.
+All operations can be viewed in console.